zilin-huang/CV2X-LOCA/README.md

 main.m
 ```

+After finishing, the module will automatically calculate the error of this run and save it in the same directory.
+Including:
+- X-axis maximum error
+- X-axis minimum error
+- Y-axis maximum error
+- Y-axis minimum error
+- MAPE
+- MEAN
+- RMSE

 # Reference
 If you find this repo to be useful in your research, please consider citing our work.